pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 This file should define a Model class that subclasses from `torchbenchmark.util.model.BenchmarkModel` and implements its APIs.

-Some of the APIs are optional, and you can raise NotImplemented if a particular mode (e.g. cuda or jit) is unsupported for your model.
+Some of the APIs are optional, and you can raise NotImplemented if a particular mode (e.g., cuda or jit) is unsupported for your model.

-Take care to set the random seed like [here](https://github.com/pytorch/benchmark/blob/master/torchbenchmark/models/Background_Matting/__init__.py#L20), to ensure your model runs the same way each time for benchmarking sake.
+Take care to set the random seed like [here](https://github.com/pytorch/benchmark/blob/master/torchbenchmark/models/Background_Matting/__init__.py#L20), to ensure your model runs the same way each time it's benchmarked.

 ### Preparing install.py and dependencies
 Simply put, install.py should be a one stop shop to install all the dependencies for your model, __except torch, torchvision, torchtext__ which should be assumed to have been installed by an outsider (the benchmark CI).

-- avoid pinning packages to specific versions with == without good reason, as the dependencies for all models get installed into the same environment currently
+- Avoid pinning packages to specific versions with == without good reason, as the dependencies for all models get installed into the same environment currently;
 - *except* for dependencies that define your model code, such as a library like huggingface, in cases where you did not copy the model source- then you do want to pin with ==, so your model does not silently change from run to run.
-- usually, leverage a requirements.txt and/or the existing setup.py
+- Usually, leverage a requirements.txt and/or the existing `setup.py`.

 If the model depends on a C or cuda extension, it may still be possible to invoke the build steps from install.py.
-Avoid getting to fancy trying to be cross-platform compatible (e.g. windows/mac/etc., or using package managers like yum/dnf) - if it's not easy to build, there may be easier models to target.
+Avoid getting too fancy trying to be cross-platform compatible (e.g., Windows/Mac/etc., or using package managers like yum/dnf) - if it's not easy to build, there may be easier models to target.

 [Example install.py](attention_is_all_you_need_pytorch/install.py)